kingzamzon/docs/docs/sdk/migrations/datil.md

 ### Encrypted Data

-Because Vesuvius is a new Lit network, a new round of Distributed Key Generation (DKG) has been done, resulting in new BLS root keys for the network.
+Because Chronicle Vesuvius is a new Lit network, a new round of Distributed Key Generation (DKG) has been done, resulting in new BLS root keys for the network.
 This means all previously encrypted data using `cayenne`'s public BLS key, will **not** be able to be decrypted using the `datil-dev` network.

 Each Lit network has it's own BLS root key that's used for encrypting data.
 To migrate existing encrypted data, you will need to decrypt it using the Lit network it was encrypted with.
 Then re-encrypt it using one of the new Datil networks.